pytest-dev/pytest-bdd/README.rst

         from pytest_bdd import given, then

         @given("some steps will have docstrings")
         def _():
             pass

         @then("a step has a docstring")
         def _(docstring):
-            assert docstring == "This is a given docstring\non two lines"
+            assert docstring == "This is a docstring\non two lines"

         @then("a step provides a docstring with lower indentation") def _(docstring):
-            assert docstring == "This is a when docstring"
+            assert docstring == "This is a docstring"

         @then("this step has a greater indentation")
         def _(docstring):
-            assert docstring == "This is a when docstring"
+            assert docstring == "This is a docstring"

         @then("this step has no docstring")
         def _():